Return to the main gate

 When a person reaches the level of Priest/Priestess or Shaman, it is typically customary to refer to that person with their initiated or accepted ordained name.

-Like other religious organizations, Pagans have labels for our clergy.
+Like other religious organizations, Pagans have labels for their clergy.
 A priest who is ordained in the Catholic Church can become Reverend, Father, Cardinal or Pope.
 In the Jewish church, clergy are often known as Rabbi.
 These titles are often used in conjunction with the ordained name taken at the time of their vows.
 Such as Father Michael, or Sister Mary.
-In the Witchcraft pagan faith, clergy earn the title of Lady or Lord.
-And in similar form, the title is used in conjunction with their magikal name, such as "Lady Ardain" or "Lady Rhiannon".
-But it's important to note that these titles are earned, not just taken on by an individual.

 So the creation of a magikal name means many things to many people.